scalacenter/GoogleSummerOfCode/README.md

 In this documnent, you can find a list of ideas that are proposed by Scala Center for Google Summer of Code 2022.

+If you are interested in any idea or would like to propose your own, please reach out to your mentor.
+You can also reach Scala Center at https://scala.epfl.ch/contact.html.

 # Project Ideas

 ## Notebook support in Metals